globant-ui-tandil/html5bootcamp/README.md

   * To start the server, from a command line interface, run `http-server` in the directory where you will clone the startup repo
   * Open your web browser and point to localhost:PORT (the `http-server` should have outputted the number of PORT you should use)

-6. Fork this repo [https://github.com/globant-ui/startup](https://github.com/globant-ui/startup) to use as a base to host the project code.
+6. Fork [Startup repository](https://github.com/globant-ui/startup) to use as a base to host the project code.

 → [index](#index)

 ### General Guidelines